 The Department has a rigorous policy on incompletes.
 Students are not permitted to carry any incompletes into the next academic year (i.e., incompletes accumulated during the 01/02 academic year must be removed by the beginning of fall semester 2002-students have the summer to do so).
 We have adopted this stringent policy for your benefit.
 Too often incompletes are the downfall of graduate students.
 The faculty of the Department at the same time pledge their cooperation in making it possible for you to complete your work in time.
 This policy is identical to the Graduate School policy for William Penn, Fontaine and other University Fellowship holders.

 Advising and Academic Progress

 Students will be advised before or at the beginning of every semester by the Graduate Chair who, along with the administrative assistant, is responsible for maintaining student records.
 Students are encouraged to seek advising on an informal basis from other faculty members.
-By the time students have completed the three comprehensives and are preparing for the preliminary discussion of the dissertation project, they should have selected a principal dissertation advisor.
-The graduate chair will continue to monitor progress.
+Students will select a dissertation adviser in year three.
+The Graduate Chair will continue to monitor progress.

 At the beginning of the fall and spring semester, the executive board of the graduate faculty will meet to discuss the progress of each of the graduate students.
 At the fall meeting, the faculty will hear a report on incompletes and student progress from the Graduate Chair.
 Students will be warned in writing if they are no longer in good academic standing and told what they must do to correct the situation.
 At the spring semester meeting (generally in late January), faculty will look at the overall progress of each student.
 Students who have failed to remove incompletes in a timely manner or whose grades and/or GPA are low will be informed that their financial support will not be continued in the following academic year.
 Every student will receive an official letter indicating satisfactory or unsatisfactory performance after this meeting.